 Outside of Learn Enough, Nick has sat on the board of directors for the Abbot Kinney Festival since 2010, and has presented at several events, including RailsConf '07, '15 and the LA Web Developer group.
 He also plays guitar for the electro-pop band Capital Cities.

 Lee found his calling as an interactive designer through the Interactive Multimedia and Technologies program at USC.
 Although he had been interested in web development before that, it was the program's mix of art, engineering, and technology that set him on his path.
 Lee worked as a Creative Executive at Creative Artists Agency doing internal branding and design for a number of years.
 He co-founded a consultancy with Nick Merwin and is in charge of front-end design and development for Learn Enough.
+He is the author of two books, including principal author of Learn Enough CSS & Layout to Be Dangerous.

 When not working on Learn Enough, Lee is an enthusiastic snowboarder and scuba diver.